oracle-livelabs/database/datapump-x-platform-migration/06-xtts-transport-phase/xtts-transport-phase.md

 ## Introduction

 This last phase, the transport phase, requires downtime.
 Before you start the final incremental backup, you must set the tablespaces you copy to read only. </br>
-__ATTENTION__: Make sure no active sessions/open transcations use objects in the tablespaces.
+__ATTENTION__: Make sure no active sessions/open transactions use objects in the tablespaces.

 Estimated Time: 15 minutes